Domestic Violence Deferred Prosecution Program

 The Domestic Violence Deferred Prosecution Program in Pinellas County, FL, is not for everyone.
 Many of our clients are better off fighting for an outright dismissal of the charge so that the record can be expunged.

-Entering diversion comes with some collateral consequences.
-For instance, your employer might consider entering the diversion as bad as entering a guilty plea.
-Entering a diversion program harms certain professionals, including healthcare providers, law enforcement officers, lawyers, and military members.
+Entering a diversion program comes with some collateral consequences.
+For instance, your employer might consider it as bad as entering a guilty plea.
+A diversion program might impact your ability to work in your chosen profession, especially for healthcare providers, law enforcement officers, and members of the military.

 Additional Resources